Polin Waterparks: History

-Polin was founded in Istanbul in 1976 by architect Enver Pakiş as a fiberglass (GRP) design and manufacturing company.
-More than 3000 water park projects in 105 countries have been completed by Polin.
-It offers a range of products, including signature rides such as the patented King Cobra, Magic Spheres, Spheres, MagiCone and Space Shuttle and Stingray.
+Polin was founded in Istanbul in 1976 by architect Enver Pakiş as a fiberglass design and manufacturing company.
+More than 3000 water park projects in 116 countries have been completed by Polin.
+It offers a range of products, including signature rides such as the patented King Cobra, Magic Spheres, Spheres, MagiCone, and Space Shuttle and Stingray.

 Polin uses a technique called resin transfer molding (RTM) in their water slide manufacturing process.
-RTM is a manufacturing method that provides advantages compared to the traditional process of water slide production.
-RTM allows for the product to be created in less time and with less waste, yet is also stronger and lighter than non-RTM products.
-Since 2006, Polin has converted 100% of its rides to RTM, and can also implement its patented Natural Light Effects and Special Pattern Effects into the product.
+RTM allows for the product to be created in less time than non-RTM products.
+Since 2006, Polin has converted 100% of its rides to RTM, and can also implement its patented Natural Light Effects (NLE) and Special Pattern Effects (SPE) into these products.

 Locations

 All of Polin's production takes place in Turkey.
-Sales offices are located in France, Russia, Morocco, Macedonia and China.
+Sales offices are located in France, Russia, Morocco, Macedonia, and China.
 Through 2013, Polin completed its manufacturing in three plants located in Turkey.
 A fourth plant is expected to open in 2014.